Are you up for the challenge? The applications

 Robert Alexy, Mauro Barberis, Carlos Bernal Pulido, Michelangelo Bovero, Pierre Brunet, Luka Burazin, Damiano Canale, Bruno Celano, Alejandro Chehtman, Véronique Champeil-Desplats, Pierluigi Chiassoni, Paolo Comanducci, Massimo Cuono, Giovanni Damele, Andrea Dolcetti, Timothy Endicott, Rafael Escudero Alday, Jordi Ferrer Beltrán, Sebastian Figueroa Rubio, Andrea Greppi, Riccardo Guastini, Giulio Itzcovich, Matthias Klatt, Andrej Kristan, José Luis Martí, Tecla Mazzarese, Eric Millard, Patricia Mindus, Diego Moreno Cruz, Pablo Moreno Cruz, Álvaro Núñez Vaquero, Daniel Oliver-Lalana, Diego Papayannis, Valentina Pazé, Giorgio Pino, Francesca Poggi, Susanna Pozzolo, Giovanni Battista Ratti, María Cristina Redondo, Andrés Rossetti, Juan Ruiz Manero, Alessio Sardo, José María Sauca, Frederick Schauer, Aldo Schiavello, Michel Troper, Giovanni Tuzet, Carmen Vázquez, Vittorio Villa, Silvia Zorzetto.

 Scholarships & bursaries: Five highest ranking candidates are offered full scholarships of 4.520 EUR.
 Another five candidates are offered partial scholarships of 2.000 EUR from the University of Genoa.
-Five more bursaries of 1.000 EUR are awarded by the University of Genoa.
+Five more partial scholarships of 1.000 EUR are awarded by the University of Genoa.

 Target groups: Judges, lawyers, public officials and NGO activists are among our addresses, though the program is of particular interest also for graduates intending to start a doctoral programme, and for academics.